-CCCPA's workshops and trainings cover a wide spectrum of peacekeeping issues, with a particular focus on: Pre-Deployment Trainings (PDT), Senior Mission Leaders Training (SML), Disarmament, Demobilization and Reintegration, Protection of Civilians (PoC) and Preventing Sexual Exploitation and Abuse (PSEA). "
+CCCPA's workshops and trainings cover a wide spectrum of peacekeeping issues, with a particular focus on: Pre-Deployment Trainings (PDT), Senior Mission Leaders Training (SML), Disarmament, Demobilization and Reintegration, Protection of Civilians (PoC), Police Performance and Preventing Sexual Exploitation and Abuse (PSEA).

 CCCPA's Convening, Training and Research Efforts